 Are you considering studying psychology at University?
 If so, what a great choice.
 A degree in psychology is a fascinating and interesting choice, it can present many career opportunities, and leave you with an excellent range of graduate-level skills.

 When making your application to University, one of your most important selling points will be the personal statement you write in support of your application.
-This can seem challenging and a bit of an intimidating task, so our UK Top 10 (Guardian 2021) Psychology team here at the University of Cumbria have put together a few useful tips for you to consider when you are writing it.
+This can seem challenging and a bit of an intimidating task, so our UK Top 10 (Guardian 2021) Psychology team here at the University of Cumbria has put together a few useful tips for you to consider when you are writing it.

 Prepare and plan